Brief History of Japanese Candlestick Patterns

 Long black candlesticks represent bearish strength.
 When the close is a long way down from open, the long black candlestick is formed, indicating that sellers aggressively pushed the price down from open to close.
 After a long advance to a critical resistance level, a long black candlestick can represent a turning point, where the sellers have launched a counter-attack.
 Or, if the market had declined to a significant support, a long black candlestick breaking the support level signals that the Bears have breached this level.

 Sometimes a candlestick is all body and no shadow.
 It has no shadows extending from the top or bottom of the candle.
-The Japanese call them Marubozu, and they are difficult to find in a real market, but I am no purest, and so I cut and pasted their closest resemblance below (which are bodies with extremely short shadows):
+The Japanese call them Marubozu, and they are difficult to find in a real market.

 A white marubozu candle has a long white body and is formed when the open equals the low and the close equals the high.
 The white marubozu candle indicates that buyers controlled the price of the stock from the open to the close, and is considered very bullish.